Paris Mountain Press

-The Science Lab consumed a third of the open space aboard the Glendower and the twenty-four scientists were busy studying the instruments.
+The Science Lab consumed a third of the open space aboard the Glendower, and the twenty-four scientists were studying the instruments.
 The scientists were the true managers of the expedition.
-While Staumpitz commanded the ship and was responsible for its operation and safety, Howe had responsibility over the expedition itself.
+While Staumpitz commanded the ship and was responsible for its operation and safety, Howe was responsible for the exploration project.

-"Passive sensors are nominal, Captain.
-I would like to release the probes whenever you are assured it is safe to do so."
+“Passive sensors are nominal, Captain.
+I would like to release the probes whenever you are assured it is safe.”

 “Doctrine says to wait an hour after FTL to release probes,” the captain said.
 “Any reason to wait that long?”

 Howe ran his hand through his thatch of unruly red hair.
 “I don't know, Skipper.
 This seems like a pretty quiet system.”